Plagiarism: It Happend To Me And I Had No Clue I Did It!

 Something happened to me that makes me understand plagiarism much better.

-I never deemed it possible, that a band who plagiarizes does not fully know that they did so.
+I never deemed it possible, that a band that plagiarizes does not fully know that they did so.

 I could never really truly believe that a band could copy someone else’s melody or lyrics without being blatantly aware of it.